Highly Resilient

 Our confidence in this score:

-This career is labeled as "Stable" because it relies heavily on human skills like empathy, active listening, and building trust, which are difficult for AI to replicate.
-While AI tools can help with simple tasks like scheduling and data analysis, the core of counseling involves personal interaction that machines can't fully replace.
+This career is labeled as "Highly Resilient" because it relies heavily on uniquely human skills like empathy, active listening, and building trust, which are very hard for AI to replicate.
+While AI can help with tasks like scheduling or paperwork, the core work of understanding and helping people solve personal problems still requires a real person.

 Read full analysis